Mustafa Kemal Atatürk's cult of personality: The cult as religion

+— Haber 7.
+2013.
+Esra Erol’un Programında Olay Sözler, as cited in Ertit, Volkan (2018): "Secularization: The Decline of the Supernatural Realm".

+Alevi depiction of Atatürk as a divine figure

+Nationalist Turks who practise Alevism have created a semi-religion out of Atatürk.
+They incorporated him into their pantheon as the preliminary last link in the long line of divine reincarnations, viewing him as the reappearance of Ali or Hacı Bektaş.
+In Alevism, it is said that God became manifested in Ali and then took many forms, including Hacı Bektaş.
+As such, by making Atatürk the reincarnation of Ali and/or Hacı Bektaş, those nationalist Turkish Alevis depict him directly as their god.
+This phenomenon, however, is not generally recognized in Alevism and is not present amongst non-nationalist and Kurdish Alevis.

+History and supplementary

 Following the defeat and partitioning of the Ottoman Empire by the Allies in the aftermath of World War I, Mustafa Kemal led the Turkish National Movement through a War of Independence against Greece, Armenia, France, Britain, and other invading countries.
 Under his leadership, the Republic of Turkey was declared in 1923, and he was honoured with the name Atatürk ("Father of the Turks") by the Grand National Assembly of Turkey in 1934.
 His other titles include Great Leader (Ulu Önder), Eternal Commander (Ebedî Başkomutan), Head Teacher (Başöğretmen), and Eternal Chief (Ebedî Şef).

 Numerous Turks attend marches and meetings in memory of Atatürk on 10 November, the day of his death.
 A famous quote is written on this billboard: "My moral heritage is science and reason."
 Despite this seemingly "pro-science" sentiment, Atatürk espoused and promoted several pseudoscientific and pseudohistorical theories, such as the Turkish History Thesis and the Sun Language Theory.

 Atatürk's memory remains a major part of Turkish politics and society into the 21st century.
 Almost every city in Turkey has streets named for him, and statues of him are commonly found in city squares, schools, and public offices, the latter two of which feature his portrait.
 The phrase Ne mutlu Türküm diyene (How happy is the one who says "I am a Turk"), which Atatürk used in his speech delivered for the 10th Anniversary of the Republic in 1933, is used widely in Turkey and is often seen along with his statues.
 It continues to be part of the compulsory Student Oath, though it was removed between 2013 and 2018.
 It was once again removed in 2021.